KarelKubat/balancing-reverse-proxy/README.md

 - [A simple test](#a-simple-test)
 <!-- /toc -->

 `balancing-reverse-proxy` is a reverse HTTP proxy, but one which allows configuring multiple endpoints (back ends).
-A request that arrives at the proxy is forwarded to all endpoints, and the first usable response is returned to the client.
+A request that arrives at the proxy is resolved at all endpoints, and the first usable response is returned to the client.

 This setup is useful in situations where different HTTP(s) servers exist (typically API servers), but which are "flakey" in their processing.
-To improve the chance that a "good" response is collected, a client can forward their request to `balancing-reverse-proxy`, which fans out to these HTTP servers.
+To improve the chance that a "good" response is collected, a client can forward their request to `balancing-reverse-proxy` to have the request processed on one or more  HTTP servers.
 The client gets the first correct response.

 ## Invocation